 Implementation and experimental setup.
 To simulate ML-KEM, we used PQ-Clean [18].
 The solvers are written in Rust (available as Python modules).
 All results for our solvers and the solvers of [13,28] were obtained as mean over 5 runs per setting.
 Let BIKZ denote the estimated smallest β such that BKZ- β recovers the secret key.
 To compare to [4], we used a single run of the estimator per setting and recorded the computational hardness after every 100 hints.
 This is possible because the [4] integrates hints sequentially; in addition, the variation in the resulting BIKZ is much smaller.
 We only provide comparisons for the selected setting because merely estimating the computational hardness using [4] requires far more time than fully recovering the secret key using our framework.
+This is in large parts because lattice-based frameworks are not parallelized.

 For the BP, we define an iteration to be passing messages from variable nodes to factor nodes and vice versa.
-For the greedy solver, an iteration is the number of updates until the number of applied actions is at 2kn again.
+For the greedy solver, we define an iteration as the number of updates until the number of applied actions is at 2kn again.
 To keep runtimes reasonable, we abort the solvers if BIKZ have not improved over 10 iterations.
 We also abort if more than half of the coefficients are correct (in that case the public key equation (2) allows recovering the remaining kn coefficients) or if the BIKZ is below 100 (shown by a dashed red line in the figures).
-We report on the minimum BIKZ achieved after any number of iterations.
 Aborting at ≤ 100 BIKZ leads to a slight bias in the mean BIKZ to the upper end.
 Further, we rounded approximate hints to the nearest integer for our solvers; improving upon our implementation in this regard could further improve our results.